-To connect an HDMI-compatible display device, do the following:
+To connect an HDMITM-compatible display device, do the following:

-To connect a device to the HDMI out port, you must purchase a suitable HDMI cable.
+To connect a device to the HDMITM out port, you must purchase a suitable HDMITM cable.

-- 1. Plug one end of the HDMI cable into the HDMI in port of the HDMI display device. - 2.
-Plug the other end of the HDMI cable into the HDMI out port on your computer. - 3.
-Turn the HDMI display device's power on.
+- 1. Plug one end of the HDMITM cable into the HDMITM in port of the HDMITM display device. - 2.
+Turn the HDMITM display device's power on. - 3.
+Plug the other end of the HDMITM cable into the HDMITM out port on your computer.